bakenezumi/grpc-cli-sbt/README.md

 ### Call a remote method

-We can send RPCs to a server and get responses using `grpc_cli call` command.
+We can send RPCs to a server and get responses using `grpc-cli call` command.

 - Call a unary method Send a rpc to a helloworld